 Despite the broad wording of category (B), Chevron's attorneys have verbally clarified that this description was not intended to include any contents of communications or email header information, which would reveal the names and IP addresses of senders and recipients of messages.
 Nevertheless, Chevron seeks IP addresses associated with the computers that logged into the email accounts, the dates and times of log-in, session durations, and possibly information about other services used by the account holder.
-Based on informal conversations between Does' counsel and Google and Yahoo!, it appears that the providers' policy is not to keep nine years of this IP-related information.
-However, neither provider has given the precise timeframe or amount of information retained for each Doe.
+Based on informal conversations between Non-Party Movants' counsel and Google and Yahoo!, it appears that the providers' policy is not to keep nine years of this IP-related information.
+However, neither provider has given the precise timeframe or amount of information retained for each Non-Party Movant.

 Google and Yahoo! attempted to notify the affected account holders about the subpoenas by email, though it is unclear how many actually received notice.
-The account holders of 29 of these accounts now bring this motion to quash the subpoenas in their entirety because they infringe upon fundamental constitutional rights to anonymity, association, and privacy, and are facially overbroad.
+The Non-Party Movants and Chevron engaged in an extended meet-and-confer process between September 25, 2012 and October 30, 2012, culminating in the filing of a Joint Letter Brief on November 6, 2012, in an attempt to resolve this dispute.
+(Docket No. 35) ("Joint Letter Brief").
+The account holders of 31 of these accounts now bring this motion to quash the subpoenas in their entirety because they infringe upon fundamental constitutional rights to anonymity, association, and privacy, and are facially overbroad.5